shayan-alimoradi/project_microservice/README.md

     ```
     This will execute unit tests for API endpoints and caching logic.
 <br/><br/>
-# Integration with Publisher Microservice
+# Integration with Task Microservice

 Upon creating a project, data is published to the Task Microservice automatically.
 <br/><br/>